OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/20201218_Phase4_weekly_report.md

 ## Phase 4 Weekly Report for 18 December 2020

-#### Architecture 9 December 2020
+#### Architecture 14 - 18 December 2020

-Progress this week on detailed architecture for the exciter.
+Current focus is the detailed architecture for the exciter.
 The short term goal is to be able to write base-band frames (BBFRAMES) to the buffer and send them out.
 BBFRAMES are connected to ethernet on the A53 side.
 This will achieve our original Phase I goals.
 Wally Ritchie leading efforts on the modulator and the interfaces so we can integrate the existing FEC code.

-#### Remote Labs 9 December 2020
+#### Remote Labs 14-18 December 2020

+Signal Generator has been integrated into Remote Lab West.
+Trenz gear arrived for Remote Lab West, but included both sets.
+Remote Lab East gear was shipped same day, should arrive 16 December 2020.
+Updates to remote lab authentication and authorization were checked in by Paul KB5MU.

+Adafruit Feather Huzzah + Charlieplexed LED Matrix Featherwing was programmed to provide visual representation of remote lab sessions.

+**Action Item: put software/hardware source link here**

 #### Virginia Tech Industrial Advisory Board Meeting Report
 Open Research Institute attended our first Virginia Tech Industrial Advisory Board Meeting on 20 November 2020.
 The meeting was attended by over 40 representatives from industrial, academic, amateur, and open source communities.
 The goal of the Industrial Advisory Board is to improve Virginia Tech's ability to educate students for roles in space exploration, science, technology, regulation, and management.